Table Tennis Rules & Regulations

 Rule 2.04.08 states that...

-"At the start of a match and whenever he changes his racket during a match a player shall show his opponent and the umpire the racket he is about to use and shall allow them to examine it"
+"Before the start of a match and whenever he or she changes his or her racket during a match a player shall show his or her opponent and the umpire the racket he or she is about to use and shall allow them to examine it."

-But in 1986 the "two colour" rule was introduced which meant that one side of your racket had to be red and the other side had to be black.
+This rule was supplemented in 1986 with the "two colour" rule which says that one side of your racket has to be red and the other side has to be black.
+This rule was further updated in 2021 to include other bright colours in addition to red.

 However, even though the rubbers must now be different colours, it's still important to know, before the match starts, which rubbers your opponent is actually using.